ScaleChain/scalechain/docs/config.md

 ## plugins.conf
 plugins.conf lists all plugins for each plugin types.
 For example, 'storage' plugin category defines two plugins, 'shared' and 'sharded'.
-The 'shared' storage keeps all transactions from day 1 on each P2P node.
+The 'shared' storage keeps all transactions from day one on each P2P node.
 The 'sharded' storage plugin distributes transactions across P2P nodes based on the transaction hash.

-Each plugin requires a field, class, which has the name of the Scala(or Java) class that implements the plugin.
+Each plugin requires a field, 'class', which has the name of the Scala(or Java) class that implements the plugin.
 In case you need a custom plugin instead of one provided by ScaleChain, you can extend a plugin base class for the specific category.
-For example, you can implement your own wallet implementation by extending io.scalechain.blockchain.wallet.WalletPlugin class and overriding methods in it.
+For example, you can implement your own wallet specification by extending io.scalechain.blockchain.wallet.WalletPlugin class and overriding methods in it.

-The 'scalechain.' prefix on the class name denotes that the class is provided by ScaleChain.
+The 'scalechain.' prefix on a class name denotes that the classe is provided by ScaleChain.
 The actual package where the class exists may be different from class to class.
-For example, actual package name of scalechain.BitcoinWallet is io.scalechain.blockchain.wallet.
+For example, the actual package name of scalechain.BitcoinWallet is io.scalechain.blockchain.wallet.
-The 'scalechain.' prefix helps us to write a simple configuration file with the short package name.
+The 'scalechain.' prefix helps us to write a simple configuration file with a shorter package name.
 ```
 scalechain {
     plugins {